Games Genie

 These games are excellent but narrowly missed the main list due to brief length, older presentation, or live-service trade-offs.
 They’re still well worth a download if their genre hooks you.

-An open‑source, turn‑based tactics staple with deep unit interactions, terrain bonuses, and a trove of official campaigns.
-It’s fully free, moddable, and excellent offline, giving strategy fans hundreds of hours.
-The rules are clear yet punishing, and success rewards careful planning.
-It narrowly missed the main list because the presentation is dated and the learning curve is steeper than most modern picks, which limits broad appeal for 2025.
-Still, for tactics purists, it remains one of the richest free single‑player strategy offerings on Steam (extensive campaigns; full offline play).
+An open-source, turn-based tactics game with deep unit interactions, terrain bonuses, and a trove of official campaigns spanning centuries of in-world history.
+Fully free, moddable, and excellent offline—strategy fans can easily sink hundreds of hours into it without touching the same content twice.
+The rules are clear yet punishing.
+It narrowly missed the main list because the presentation is dated and the learning curve runs steeper than most modern picks.
+For tactics purists, though, it's one of the richest free strategy offerings you'll find anywhere.

 Overall Score